LamThinhPhat/RSSeaderKMS/README.md

 ## input URL and press "Search" button

-Input the URL which you want to access and the press "Search" to get object from URL
+Input the URL which you want to access and the press "Search" to get object from URL.
+URL example: "https://vnexpress.net/rss/tin-moi-nhat.rss"

 <img src="images/input_url_news.png" height="500">